BashirRezaiee/express-mongodb-starter/README.md

 3. Add two system environment variables:
     - `YourPrefix_jwt_key` with your secret value
-    - `YourPrefix_db_host` with the mongodb uri as the value
+    - `YourPrefix_db_host_prod` with the mongodb uri as the value

-4. Add your prefix to the `/config/custom-environment-variables.js` file.
+4. Add your prefix to the `/config/custom-environment-variables.json` file.
     - Replace the `EDIT` on both key with your prefix to match the system env variables you added.

+    #### Note:
+    You can edit the `/config/default.json`, and add values for development.
+Don't forgot to add the above system environment       variables on production.

 5. If you have nodemon installed globaly, then run `nodemon` and the server will start in dev mode, otherwise run `yarn start` or `npm run start` to start the server.